phazelift/css.js/README.md

 	'100':
 		left: 100

-# give css2 it's own prefixes, this will also affect css2.keyframes!
+# give css2 its own prefixes, this will also affect css2.keyframes!
 css2.prefixes= [ '-moz-', '' ]
 # and give left another unit for css2
 css2.unit.left= 'px'